eli-shi/my-minesweeper-game-server/README.md

 - **EasyMode/MediumMode/HardMode** - Per-user statistics by difficulty
 - **Friend** - User relationships (for future social features)

+You can find the full data model here: https://dbdiagram.io/d/Minesweeper-6900fddb357668b7320a0051

 See `prisma/schema.prisma` for full schema details.

 ## Configuration